ExCyTIn-Bench: Evaluating LLM agents on Cyber Threat Investigation: Introduction

 We test with a wide range of current language models, including proprietary and open-source models, and models with different sizes and types (chat, reasoning, etc) in Section~\ref{sec:exp}.
 We include a detailed analysis from the perspective of performance, behavior, and efficiency.
-We found that our benchmark is challenging even among the latest, highest-performing models, with \texttt{o4-mini} achieving the highest reward of 0.368.
+We found that our benchmark is challenging even among the latest, highest-performing models, with \texttt{Claude-Opus-4.5} achieving the highest reward of 0.606.
 We also test different methods (e.g., ReAct~\citep{yao2022react}, Expel~\citep{zhao2024expel}, Best-of-N, Self-Reflection~\citep{shinn2023reflexion}) to help understand how different prompting and test-time scaling strategies affect performance on our benchmark.
 To summarize, our contributions are the following:

-\begin{itemize}[leftmargin=*] \itemsep{-0.1em} \item We release ExCyTIn-Bench, which, to the best of our knowledge, is the first benchmark to evaluate LLM agents on threat investigation tasks.
-The benchmark is built on real-world security logs generated from simulated real-world attacks, and requires the agents to query logs to investigate. \item We propose a new QA generation method with LLM from bipartite incident investigation graphs, where each question is non-repetitive and anchored to explicit nodes and edges. \item We conduct a comprehensive experiment on the proposed benchmark to provide understanding and insights for future directions. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We release ExCyTIn-Bench, which, to the best of our knowledge, is the first benchmark to evaluate LLM agents on threat investigation tasks.
+The benchmark is built on real-world security logs generated from real-world attacks, and requires the agents to query logs to investigate. \item We propose a new QA generation method with LLM from bipartite incident graphs, where each question is non-repetitive and anchored to explicit nodes and edges. \item We conduct comprehensive experiments on the benchmark to provide insights for future directions. \end{itemize}